casper-ecosystem/cep-78-enhanced-nft/docs/tutorials/getting-started/interacting-with-NFTs.md

 This command will return a deploy hash that you can query using `casper-client get-deploy`.
 Querying the deploy allows you to verify execution success, but you will need to use the `balance_of` entrypoint to verify the account's balance as shown [below](#checking-the-balance).

 ### Transferring NFTs using Wasm

-This example uses the `transfer_call.wasm` session code to transfer ownership of an NFT from one user to another.
+This example uses the `transfer_session.wasm` session code to transfer ownership of an NFT from one user to another.

-- `casper-client put-deploy -n http://localhost:11101/rpc --chain-name "casper-net-1" --payment-amount 5000000000 -k ~/secret_key.pem --session-path ~/casper/enhanced-nft/client/transfer_session/target/wasm32-unknown-unknown/release/transfer_call.wasm`
+- `casper-client put-deploy -n http://localhost:11101/rpc --chain-name "casper-net-1" --payment-amount 5000000000 -k ~/secret_key.pem --session-path ~/casper/enhanced-nft/client/transfer_session/target/wasm32-unknown-unknown/release/transfer_session.wasm`

 1. `--session-arg "nft_contract_hash:key='hash-52e78ae3f6c485d036a74f65ebbb8c75fcc7c33fb42eb667fb32aeba72c63fb5'"`